FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Restrain your dog

-Unrestrained dogs are at risk of injury or death in an accident, and they can even injure human occupants of the car.
-In a 30 mph collision, your dog can exert a force 20 times that of his body weight!
-This means that if your dog weighs 25 pounds, he suddenly becomes a 500-pound weight being hurled at your head in an accident.
-After an accident, your puppy will be scared and may flee the scene.
-Prevent losing your dog by restraining him in the car.
+A restrained dog is a healthy, happy, and safe dog.
+Unrestrained dogs are at risk of injury or death in an accident or a sudden stop, and they can even injure human occupants of the car.
+In a 30 mph collision, your dog can exert a force 20 times that of their body weight!
+This means that if your dog weighs 25 pounds, they suddenly becomes a 500-pound weight being hurled at your head.
+This weight is even larger if you have a large dog that weighs anywhere from 60 to 100 pounds.
+Make sure your pup doesn’t sit in the front seat since that will lead to your dog getting seriously injured during a car crash.
+After an accident, your puppy will be scared and may flee the scene while hurt.
+Prevent losing your dog by giving them a proper dog safety harness and making sure you keep your dog safe whenever they are in the car with you.

 A dog that is not restrained can also cause distractions.
-In fact, the Automobile Association of America (AAA) rates pets as the third worst distraction in cars (after radio/CDs and kids).
+In fact, the Automobile Association of America (AAA) rates pets as the third worst cause of distracted driving (after radio/CDs and kids).

-Either use a harness, put your dog in the best dog crate you can get that is also restrained (because you don’t want the dog and crate flying at you), or use a barrier between the rear and front of the car ride.
+Either use a dog harness, put your dog in the best dog crate you can get that is also restrained (because you don’t want the dog and crate flying at you), or use a barrier between the rear and front of the car ride.
+I have a doggie car seat that I use to restrain my dog which keeps him safe and secure whenever I drive.

-Note that the type of harness you use must be specific for dogs.
-A human seatbelt is made for our anatomical structure, not a four-legged dog.
-A pet restraint/harness protects your puppy by absorbing force and distributing the load evenly across the stronger areas of his body.
+Note that you can not use a normal seat belt to restrain your dog.
+The type of harness you use must be specific to dogs.
+A human seat belt is made for our anatomical structure, not a four-legged dog, and thus will not provide them with enough safety.
+A dog safety harness protects your puppy by absorbing force and distributing the load evenly across the stronger areas of their body.
+Again, you should not put your pup in the front passenger seat as this can cause distractions and lead to possibly serious injury in an accident.

 Check this out: Use the best wireless dog fence to restrain your dog

-Dont let your dog hang his head out the window
+Don’t let your dog hang their head out the window

-He may look like he’s having the time of his life—mouth wide open, fur swept back.
-But this really is a danger to your pet.
+They may look like they’re having the time of their life—mouth wide open, fur swept back.
+However, this really is a danger to your pet.
 Other vehicles, especially larger ones like buses and trucks, may pass very close to your car, and hit your dog’s head.

-Your dog is also at risk of debris such as stones, sticks and trash hitting him in the face.
+Your dog is also at risk of debris such as stones, sticks, and trash hitting them in the face.
 Think of a pebble shattering your windshield, and then imagine the damage it could do to your dog’s eye.
-If your pet is unrestrained, he could even jump out the window if he gets spooked or sees something to chase (an instinct thats hard to resist).
+If your pet is unrestrained, he could even jump out the window if he gets spooked or sees something to chase (an instinct that’s hard for a dog to resist).

-Its okay to have your windows down a fraction to allow fresh air to blow in the car, but not enough to let your dog get his head out.
+It’s okay to have your windows down a fraction to allow fresh air to blow in the car, but not enough to let your dog get his head out, as you don’t want your furry friend to be hurt in any way.

 Keep power windows locked

 Another window risk involves power or electric windows.
-If your pet has his head out the window and his paws on the arm rest, he will likely step on the button, raising the window and trapping his head, with terrible consequences.
-For this reason, be sure to keep the child safety window lock in the locked position.
+If your pet has their head out the window and their paws on the armrest, they will likely step on the button, raising the window and trapping their head, with terrible consequences.
+For this reason, be sure to keep the child safety window locked in the locked position so your furry friend can’t accidentally hurt themselves.

 Help your dog into and out of your car

-Your pooch is at risk of injuring his spine or other joints if he has to jump a long distance to get out of or into your car.
-This can apply to small dogs getting in and out of any type of vehicle, or big dogs in SUVs.
-Be sure to help your pooch get in and out of your car, or buy a ramp to help them up and down.
+Your pooch is at risk of injuring his spine or other joints if they have to jump a long distance to get out of or into a car door.
+This can apply to a small dog getting in and out of any type of vehicle, or big dogs in SUVs.
+Be sure to help your pooch get in and out of your car, or buy a ramp to help them up and down since you don’t want them to accidentally hit or hurt anything when they try to get out of the car.

 Keep your pet safe in pickup trucks

-If you drive a pickup truck, put your dog in a crate in the truck bed.
-Secure the crate with bungee cords or something similar to prevent it from sliding or rolling.
-A crate will also protect your pooch from flying debris and the weather.
+If you drive a pickup truck, put your dog in a crate in the truck bed with dog restraints.
+Secure the pet’s crate with bungee cords or something similar to prevent it from sliding, rolling, or falling out of the trunk bed.
+A crate will also protect your pooch from flying debris and the weather, thus making sure they are safe and secure during the drive.

-Tying Fido’s dog leash to the truck bed can be deadly if he jumps or falls overboard.
+Tying Fido’s dog leash to the truck bed can be deadly if they jump or fall overboard so make sure that you take the proper precautions to guarantee your furry friend’s safety.

 Safe Travel With Dogs in Cars: Keep Your Pet Healthy and Happy

-While a road trip can be fun, a successful road trip with your pooch are possible if you get everything ready ahead of time.
-Here are some helpful tips for road tripping with your pup in tow:
+While a road trip can be fun, a successful trip with your pooch is possible if you get everything ready ahead of time.
+Here are some helpful tips for going on a trip with your pup in tow:

 Your car must be safe and comfortable for you and the dog

 - The car should also have tinted windows because dogs are sensitive to sunlight, heat, and cold.
-If the road trip takes place during one of the colder months, make sure to take along a blanket for the pet to lie on.
+If the trip takes place during one of the colder months, make sure to take along a blanket for the pet to lie on or a dog coat.

-- Make sure your car is pet friendly by taking along a food and water bowl, as well as indestructible dog toys to play with.
+- Make sure your car is pet friendly by taking along a food and water bowl, as well as indestructible dog toys to play with so your pup doesn’t ruin your car and so you don’t engage in distracted driving.

-The road trip should be planned out ahead of time
+The trip should be planned out ahead of time

 - Know what dog food, water, and treats you need to bring along with you.